Parametrized complexity of relations between multidimensional subshifts

-\Cref{thm:embed-lower} applies, for example, to the $\Z$-subshift $Y_d$ on alphabet $\{0,1\}$ where all distances between consecutive ones must be distinct, which is far from minimal. \Cref{thm:embed-lower} cannot hold for effective inputs, as the reader can check that $X\subseteq Y_d$ and $X\hookrightarrow Y_d$ are $\Pi^0_2$-hard for effective inputs.
-Finally, \Cref{thm:embed-lower} does not hold if we assume only that $Y$ has computable language, as the subshift $Y$ in \Cref{thm:embed1} has computable language.
+Proposition \ref{thm:embed-lower} applies, for example, to the $\Z$-subshift $Y_d$ on alphabet $\{0,1\}$ where all distances between consecutive ones must be distinct, which is far from minimal.
+Proposition \ref{thm:embed-lower} cannot hold for effective inputs, as the reader can check that $X\subseteq Y_d$ and $X\hookrightarrow Y_d$ are $\Pi^0_2$-hard for effective inputs.